-Each year, Hope Community Inc.’s organizes a wide range of community initiatives and projects designed to enhance the lives of Hope’s Tenants, and other East Harlem/El Barrio residents.
+Every year Hope Community organizes a wide range of community initiatives and projects designed to enhance the lives of Hope Residents and East Harlem community at large.